Advice On Claiming Compensation For Being Stabbed

 What Financial Losses Can I Claim For After A Criminal Injury?

-As part of your compensation for being stabbed, you could also receive special expenses.
-This includes:
+As part of your compensation for being stabbed, you may also receive special expenses for certain financial losses.
+These expenses includes:

 To be able to receive special expenses, you need to prove that they were directly caused by your injuries.
-They also cannot be available for free elsewhere and must be necessary and reasonable.
+They must also be available for free elsewhere and be necessary and reasonable.

 You could also receive a loss of earnings payment if you meet certain eligibility criteria.